Khan/perseus/CONTRIBUTING.md

         "maxError": 0.1,
         "answerType": "number"
     }

 At this point, the question writer probably would like to save the item.
-When they save the item, the widget editor's `toJSON()` function is called, and the result is set as the `options` field for that widget and stored in the datastore. **The result of `toJSON()` is stored in the datastore.**
-It is important to note that when the question is loaded again, that result of `toJSON()` that has been stored in the datastore will be sent as the props of the widget editor.
-For that reason, **it is important for toJSON to return an object compatible with the editor's props**.
+When they save the item, the widget editor's `serializeQuestion()` function is called, and the result is set as the `options` field for that widget and stored in the datastore. **The result of `serializeQuestion()` is stored in the datastore.** It is important to note that when the question is loaded again, that result of `serializeQuestion()` that has been stored in the datastore will be sent as the props of the widget editor.
+For that reason, **it is important for serializeQuestion to return an object compatible with the editor's props**.

-While it is possible to return things other than the editor's props from `toJSON()`, this is not recommended, and all future widgets should return a strict subset of their editor's props in `toJSON()`.
-Since this pattern is quite common, we have a mixin to create a correct `toJSON()` function:
-`JsonifyProps`.
-Adding `JsonifyProps` to the mixins of the widget editor gives the widget editor a `toJSON()` function that returns the widget editor's props minus special props used by React or Perseus.
+While it is possible to return things other than the editor's props from `serializeQuestion()`, this is not recommended, and all future widgets should return a strict subset of their editor's props in `serializeQuestion()`.
+Since this pattern is quite common, we have a mixin to create a correct `serializeQuestion()` function: `EditorJsonify`.
+Adding `EditorJsonify` to the mixins of the widget editor gives the widget editor a `serializeQuestion()` function that returns the widget editor's props minus special props used by React or Perseus.

 From here, it is important to understand how these editor props relate to the widget renderer's props.
-The widget renderer's props are created by calling the `transform` function exported by the widget on the result of the widget editor's `toJSON()` function (or equivalently on the props from the datastore).
+The widget renderer's props are created by calling the `transform` function exported by the widget on the result of the widget editor's `serializeQuestion()` function (or equivalently on the props from the datastore).
 If no `transform` function is registered, the identity function is used in its place.
 For this reason, many legacy widgets have the same format for their editor props and renderer props, however, this conflation is no longer necessary, and in most cases an explicit `transform` function can make prop logic clearer.

 ### Between the widgets

-In order to get the information from the editor to the renderer, there is big chain of calls of `toJSON` calls with the following hierarchy:
+In order to get the information from the editor to the renderer, there is big chain of calls of `serializeQuestion` calls with the following hierarchy:

     TOP: StatefulEditorPage -> EditorPage -> ItemEditor -> Editor -> WidgetEditor -> (widget’s editor) : BOTTOM

-It’s at the `EditorPage` level that `updateRenderer` takes `EditorPage.toJSON` and passes it to `ItemRenderer`, which (on mounting) passes that information to three additional components: `Renderer`, `AnswerAreaRenderer`, and `HintsRenderer`.
+It’s at the `EditorPage` level that `updateRenderer` takes `EditorPage.serializeQuestion` and passes it to `ItemRenderer`, which (on mounting) passes that information to three additional components: `Renderer`, `AnswerAreaRenderer`, and `HintsRenderer`.
 Each of those in turn identifies the widget type and inserts the information.
-(In the future, we may streamline this process, delete the toJSON function at the widget’s editor level, and simply extract the props of the widget directly.)
+(In the future, we may streamline this process, delete the `serializeQuestion` function at the widget’s editor level, and simply extract the props of the widget directly.)

 But you might be wondering, "how does it know to update?"
 That's why we use a heirarchical paradigm of calling

     this.props.onChange({updatedParam: newValue}, callbackFunction)

 for every update-worthy instance.
-Similar to toJSON, it goes all the way up the hierarchy above and then comes all the way back down, rerendering everything.
+Similar to `serializeQuestion`, it goes all the way up the hierarchy above and then comes all the way back down, rerendering everything.
 The results of these renders are then diffed by React, preventing them from causing unnecessary DOM manipulation (and keeping this whole process fast).

 Note that there is nothing special about the function `onChange`--that name is just a convention, and not related to the DOM's `onChange` event, except